foundriesio/docs/source/reference-manual/security/ff-security-summary.rst

      - If enabled (required by ``lmp-device-register`` for performing the device CSR), owned and managed by Foundries.io
    * - Local CA private key (``local-ca.key``)
      - NIST P-256
-     - If enabled, owned and managed by the customer (used for performing the device CSR)
+     - If enabled, owned, and managed by the customer (used for performing the device CSR)

 Secure Boot (Hardware Root of Trust)
 ------------------------------------

 The Hardware Root of Trust depends on the SoC used.
-Please refer to :ref:`ref-secure-boot` pages and to the vendor reference manual for more information.
+Please refer to the :ref:`ref-secure-boot` pages and to your vendor's reference manual for more information.

 .. list-table:: Secure Boot Certificates Summary
    :header-rows: 1